schlattk/IBAN-CHECKER/README.md

 checks wether it is valid using an algorithm given by the international banking authority.

-Implemented using the prototype pattern
+Implemented using classes in javascript using Jasmine and self built feature test

 How to use: